 Being charged with and prosecuted for a crime under federal law is very different than being charged under South Carolina state law.
 In addition to proceeding in different courts and with different prosecuting bodies, federal criminal charges may result in significantly harsher penalties upon conviction than the equivalent state-level offense would, and any jail time a defendant receives would be served in federal prison.

-If you are facing federal charges, it may be a good idea to seek representation from a defense attorney who has handled these difficult cases before.
+If you are facing federal charges, it may be a good idea to seek representation from a dedicated criminal defense attorney who has handled these difficult cases before.
 Guidance and support from a seasoned Beaufort federal criminal lawyer could prove crucial in your fight to protect your rights and your best interests.

 What is the Difference Between State and Federal Charges?